gfloto/Pose3D/README.md

 ```

 ### Running the Code
 Simply type the command `python run.py` and the program will begin.
 The `window_size` variable changes the number of images for the temporal convolutional network.
-Open a new terminal session and run the command `python viz.py` to graph the predictions in real time, which look like the below video.
+Open a new terminal session and run the command `python viz.py` to graph the predictions in real time, which will look like the below video.
 The program writes output files to `out_files/` where `out_files/joints.npy` contains the final joint coordinate predictions.

 <p align="center">
   <img src="imgs/sample.gif" width="625" height="500" \>